Property Lines: Everything You Need To Know

 Look For Property Line Markers

 Some newer properties might include property line markers, such as stakes, from when the properties were first divided.
-If you have a more recent property, you can likely still find these markers if you walk your property lines and look closely for stakes that are either sticking up or are flush with the ground.
+If you have a slightly older property, you can likely still find these markers if you walk your property lines and look closely for stakes that are either sticking up or are flush with the ground.

 Can My Neighbor Build A Fence On The Property Line?

-If your neighbor is thinking about building a fence on the property line between your two homes, it’s important that they are aware of all necessary laws and regulations.
-Where a neighbor can build a fence on the property is dependent on jurisdiction laws, as well as any deed restrictions on either of your homes.
+If your neighbor is thinking about building a fence on the property line between your two homes, they must be aware of all necessary laws and regulations.
+Where a neighbor can build a fence on the property depends on jurisdiction laws and any deed restrictions on either of your homes.
 As a general rule, laws typically state that a fence must be built at least 2 – 8 inches from a neighbor’s property line.
 A fence built directly on a property line may result in a joint responsibility of the fence between the neighbors, including maintenance and costs.
 Just as a precaution, if you or a neighbor are thinking of building a fence on or near one of your home’s property lines, make sure to consult your real estate agent on any rules and regulations.

 Can I Find My Property Line Online?

 As a homeowner, it’s crucial that you’re aware of property lines so that you can respect your neighbor’s property and avoid any legal disputes.
-If you’re struggling to find your home’s property lines, utilize one of the aforementioned strategies, or go online to check.
-Remember that before you or your neighbor build a fence on the property line, make sure to consult with each other and a real estate agent about your property’s rules and regulations.
-For more information about buying real estate, check out our other resources for further reading on properties and mortgages.
+If you’re struggling to find your home’s property lines, utilize one of the strategies mentioned above, or go online to check.
+Remember that before you start an outdoor project such as building a fence on the property line, make sure to consult with your neighbor and a real estate agent about your property’s rules and regulations.